NullptrExceptions/risotto/README.md

 # Risotto: The best type of rice
-My personal NixOS build, adapt to your liking
+My personal Arch configs, adapt to your liking